Plan your visit to the Pinakothek der Moderne!

 Audio-guide 4.50 Euro

-Children and young persons under the age of 18: admission free
+Children and young persons under the age of 18 receive free admission.

 Special exhibitions may have separate admission prices.